 What sort of tutor does a student of Economics need?

 Before you scoff – Pshaw!
-They would need an Economics tutor, of course!, let us think about the discipline that is vaguely titled economics.
+They would need an Economics tutor near me, of course!, let us think about the discipline that is vaguely titled economics.

 To a large measure, economics is a study of social policy, which in turn draws on psychology, geography, history and politics, among other subjects.

 The nuts and bolts of the discipline consist in large part of mathematics, statistical analysis and the ability to detect patterns, sometimes found in non-traditional indicators.

 Like these two economists in India who studied patterns of light captured from a satellite snapshot taken of their country, that seems to emphasise economic disparity.

 So, while it is true that an Economics student would benefit from a tutor devoted to the study of economics, couldn't we argue that s/he would be equally well served by tutelage from a math instructor, a teacher of psychology or even a writing tutor?

 Indeed!
 Being an economist involves more than just the ability to do calculus.
 You would also have to develop exemplary writing skills in order to detail your findings, always keeping in mind the eventual publication of your work.

 To say nothing of all the writing you would do as an undergraduate, composing your graduate thesis, and even publishing essays as a postgraduate student!

 Let us go now, to discover where students of Economics can find the academic support they need.